grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 While DTOs, similarly to value objects, carry and represent data, their purpose and design constraints are different.

 1. Values have value semantics, i.e. they can be compared based on their content.
 This is one of the core principles of their design.
-DTOs don't need to have value semantics (if I add value semantics to DTOs, I do it because I find it convenient for some reason, not because it's a part of domain model).
+DTOs don't need to have value semantics (if I add value semantics to DTOs, I do it because I find it convenient for some reason, not because it's a part of the domain model).
 1. DTOs must be easily serializable and deserializable from some kind of data exchange format (i.e. JSON or XML).
 1. Values may contain behavior, even quite complex (an example of this would be the `Replace()` method of the `String` class), while DTOs typically contain no behavior at all.
 1. Despite the previous point, DTOs may contain value objects, as long as these value objects can be reliably serialized and deserialized without loss of information.
 Value objects don't contain DTOs.